 This building was originally the home of the Stroudwater Company's agent who sold coal on behalf of the Company, and it evidenly made sense to obtain a licence so liquors could be sold to thirsty boatmen.
 After the Company gave up trading coal in 1832, the pub and surrounding wharf were leased jointly to a succession of coal merchants.

 As trade on the wharf was diminising, in 1877 the Ship was leased separately to Stroud Brewery and later to Dursley Brewery and then to Brimscombe Brewery.
 For many years, the pub was the headquarters of the Stroud Rugby Football Club, and the 'Long Room' was frequently used for smoking concerts following home matches.
-Following a descline in business, the building became a private house in 1915, and it was demolished for road widening in 1959.
+Following a decline in business, the building became a private house in 1915, and it was demolished for road widening in 1959.

 In 1788, King George III visited Wallbridge on horseback accompanied by Queen Charlotte and the three eldest princesses in open carriages.
 Flags and triumphal arches were erected and great crowds assembled.
 His Majesty was wearing a blue coat with a scarlet collar and a cocked hat, and as he raised his hat to acknowledge the cheers, a rent was visible under the arm of his coat.
 The royal party stopped at the junction of the Stroudwater and Thames & Severn Canals to watch a barge pass down through Lower Wallbridge Lock.